MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 - The app has been built and deployed to Azure.
 Using the web app URL output from the `azd up` command, you can browse to the fully functional app.

 > [!NOTE]
-> - You can call `azd up` as many times as you like to both provision and deploy your solution.
+> - You can call `azd up` as many times as you like to both provision and deploy your application.
 > - Run and debug that requires launching a web browser is currently not support because of [known limitation with GitHub Codespaces](https://code.visualstudio.com/docs/remote/codespaces#_known-limitations-and-adaptations).
 For better experience, we recommend using Codespaces in Desktop.

 ## [DevContainer](#tab/devcontainer)